Crossroads Mall (Oklahoma): Rebranding and closure

-Repurposing and revival efforts (2021–present)
+Repurposing

 As of 2021, the mall is home to, in the former Montgomery Wards store, “Santa Fe South High School” for students and the former JCPenney is being used for a shop called “Crossroads Antiques & Collections” in the upper level portion while the lower level is used for miscellaneous events.
 The rest of the in-line mall sits vacant along with the former Dillard's space.

 In July 2021, it was announced that the mall was bought for $6 million by Linn's Crossroads Plaza LLC.
 In a Facebook post announcing the sale, Paul Ravencraft and George Williams with Price Edwards said the new owner plans to repurpose the mall over the next year, with plans to be revealed at a later date.
 The 800,070-square-foot property consists of the in-line mall, and the former JC Penney and Dillard's spaces at 7000 Crossroads Blvd.

 On January 20, 2021, the former John A. Brown, Sanger-Harris, Foley's, and Macy's spaces were Purchased by SFS DEVELOPMENT INC, to use as an automotive parts warehouse for a local dealership chain.
 The new owner has indicated that they plan to re-develop the building into a learning center for Children.

 In October 2022, there had been reports of plans to reopen the facility, after renovations.

 In October 2022, the Oklahoma City Wranglers, a semi-pro football team in the UFL (distinct from the United Football League formed in 2024), announced it would build a temporary 8,400-seat stadium for the spring season in April, 2023.
 The $1.1 million, open-air stadium will be built on the south side of the mall between the old J.C.
 Penney and Dillard's spaces.
 Nevertheless, the plans never materialized and the team ultimately never played a game.

 In February 2025, it was announced that the mall had been purchased for $9 million by the “Crossroads Renewal Project,” a faith-based non-profit led by Chris Brewster, the superintendent of Santa Fe South Charter Schools, which was operating a school in the former Montgomery Ward store.
 The organization planned to expand the schools and add other family and community amenities to fill the mall and eventually reopen it.
 The project was expected to cost $80-85 million and as of April 2025 is still in early stages of development.